 Due diligence means checking you have dotted all your ‘i’s’ and crossed all your ‘t’s.’
-For larger investments the VCs may hire lawyers, accountants and special advisors to check up on their respective areas.
+For larger investments, the VCs may hire lawyers, accountants, and special advisors to check up on their respective areas.
 For an angel stage company, there really isn’t much to check as you haven’t had the time (hopefully) to make too much of a mess.
 But even then, there are things they need to know have happened, such as paying up your share capital (This happened in a fundraise I advised on) before they chuck you a couple hundred K.

-The goal of DD is therefore to ensure the company you have created is investible from a hygiene point of view.
+The goal of DD is, therefore, to ensure the company you have created is investible from a hygiene point of view.
 It is also used to back up each and every statement you made in your pitch such as your revenue and number of customers.

 Your goal is to not get caught with your pants down.

-When does DD happen?
+When does due diligence happen?

 Once you have received a ‘term sheet’ and have both signed it, due diligence commences.
 There will be a clause in the term sheet under ‘conditions to closing’ requiring due diligence to happen before you sign the definitive documents and get cash in your bank account.

-The plain english version of this clause from Passion Capital is:
+The plain English version of this clause from Passion Capital is:

 Before we sign the paperwork and transfer our money, we have to do some basic due diligence on the company and also on you, the founders.
 This includes anti-money laundering checks and having you complete a Founder’s Questionnaire.
 We also want to see that all of the company’s relevant employees and freelancers have signed employment or similar contracts which make it clear that the company owns all of the intellectual property that’s been created for the business you’re building.

 After signing the term sheet your investors will likely advise you the next steps that are needed to be done.
-They make intros to people whom you need to engage with and possible assign a point person to lead the exercise (if they are organised).
+They make intros to people whom you need to engage with and possible assign a point person to lead the exercise (if they are organized).

 How does due diligence vary?